-Thanks to more than a decade of pressure from PETA and our affiliates—and after hearing from nearly 139,000 supporters from around the world—Pendleton Woolen Mills has banned the sale of fur.
+Thanks to more than a decade of pressure from PETA entities worldwide—and after hearing from nearly 139,000 supporters from around the world—Pendleton Woolen Mills has banned the sale of fur.

 Compassionate people like you helped make this victory a reality.
 Now, please click the button below to urge Canada Goose to follow suit!